About me

 Career

 I started programming at an early age.
 In 2009 I made my first website, after having been interested in computers and software from an early age.
-After making this first website, I continued to broaden my knowledge, which enabled me to apply my skills on a professional level from 2014.
+After making this first website, I continued to learn more about website building, which enabled me to apply my skills on a professional level from 2014.

-In 2014 I developed my own webshop in WooCommerce and started to develop websites under the name Nooijen Web Solutions.
-After a while I started working together with Jeroen van Steijn, with whom I later founded Bytecode, which evolved into a start-up focussed digital agency.
+In 2014 I developed my own webshop and started to develop websites under the name Nooijen Web Solutions.
+After a while I started working with another developer with whom I later founded Bytecode, which evolved into a software start-up focussed digital agency.
+Though Bytecode, I have co-founded multiple start-ups, worked as technical lead in even more, leading the development of their software products.

 Education

 In 2017 I completed my VWO education at the Stanislascollege in Pijnacker.
 Afterwards I studied Computer Science and Engineering at Delft University of Technology for about half a year.
-However, I am very self-taught, and the programme did not fit in well with what I wanted to achieve and the way I learn best.
-I didn’t feel challenged enough, and I felt I could learn more and better in the way I always did, although I later realized this route has challenges of it’s own.
+However, the programme did not fit in well with the way I prefer to learn and I didn’t feel challenged enough.
+I felt I could learn more and better in the way I always did, by myself and by doing, although I later realized this route has challenges of it’s own.

 In 2020, I came to a realization that even though I can make great impact with the work I do, there was still a feeling that there was more I could achieve.
 I considered going to University to get formal education about the true fundamentals to be able to understand what I do at the electrical engineering level, but I chose to go the self-education route here too.